 [AUDIO VERSION: As an experiment, I also recorded an audio version of this blog post.
 Click below to listen.
 Let me know if this is something you find helpful!]

-Back in December, many (but not all) brands began seeing a drop in Organic Reach.
+Back in December, many (but not all) brands began seeing a drop in Organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More.
 The immediate reaction was that Facebook was squeezing brands to force them to pay for advertising.